-Any of the practices in Fierce Loyalty, when overdone, can backfire and erode loyalty.
+Any of the practices in Leading Loyalty, when overdone, can backfire and erode loyalty.
 Generosity is no exception, as Sandy Rogers experienced first-hand:

 One day, a renter showed up at one of our car rental branches.
 The rep noticed that the man’s driver license had expired, so he couldn’t legally rent the car.
 Our rep generously took the customer to the DMV to renew his license.
 That was great for this customer, but terrible for the ten other customers who came into the branch while our employee was at the DMV.
 It led to a coaching conversation with him about “balance."